LankeyBoard/RulesGraph/generalRules.md

 slug: HEAVY-SHIELDS

-Require at least 3 mettle: +2 to Armor and +3 to Deflect.
+Require at least 3 Mettle: +2 to Armor and +3 to Deflect.

 # Dying, & Last Stand